 Often however, only a few propositions are allowed to emerge from the e-consultation phase to the e-decision-making phase by government officials.
 The impact of the entire online participation process depends strongly on the freedom and guarantees that a government is willing to give.

-It seems to us that this e-participation framework can be considered both as a process and a ladder.
+It seems to us that this e-participation framework can be considered both as a process and a participation ladder.
 What we mean by this is, all efforts towards a more participatory democracy are good efforts, and even if the whole process cannot be implemented yet, each of the steps above that gets implemented is a great step taken towards online citizen participation.

 To wrap up: e-participation in a few words